hashicorp/terraform/website/source/docs/commands/output.html.markdown

     a period-separated list.
 Example: "foo" would reference the module "foo" but "foo.bar" would reference the "bar" module in the "foo" module.
+* `-format=format_name` - The format to render the outputs in.
+Possible options are "display" and "json".
+Default is "display"; a human readable format.
+This option is only valid when no output name is specified.